Acousmodules

 F A Q

-Can these plugins be useful to you if ...
+Can these plugins be useful if ...

 You work in stereophony?

-Although they are designed exclusively for multichannel, some effects and instruments can give very interesting things when mixing their outputs: try it !
+some effects and instruments can give very interesting results when mixing their outputs to two channels: try it!

-You manage concerts or performances space?
+You manage concerts or performances spatial shows?

 You are won over by spatial audio and "immersive formats", including VR and binaural?